 Battalions from North Carolina in the Great War 1861-1865, Volume 3, p.
 761) recorded almost the exact strength

-war) sources reflect that most of the Thomas Legion deserters had rejoined the legion.
-Although desertion wasn't
+war) sources show that most of the Thomas Legion deserters had rejoined the legion.
+Although desertion wasn't a

-a major problem in the legion, the deserters had returned to Western North Carolina to perform "Home Guard"
+major problem in this legion, many of its deserters had returned to Western North Carolina to perform

 and the Southern Appalachian Mountains.
 (See Thomas's Civil War Strategy.)

 engineers, carpenters, black smiths and gun smiths, but when Brig.
 Gen. Alfred E. Jackson, aka "Old Mudwall," demanded that the Pioneer Company take